Spray sprinkler bodies are used as part of in-ground irrigation systems.

 In 2018, Vermont adopted state standards based on the WaterSense specification.

-Colorado, the District of Columbia, Hawaii, Massachusetts, Washington, and California followed Vermont in adopting standards based on the WaterSense specification.
+Colorado, the District of Columbia, Hawaii, Massachusetts, Rhode Island, Washington, and California followed Vermont in adopting standards based on the WaterSense specification.

 According to the Environmental Protection Agency (EPA), more than 30% of all residential water use is used outdoors, and up to 50 percent of all that outdoor water use is wasted due to inefficient irrigation methods and systems.
 EPA estimates that roughly 10% of current irrigation systems use sprinkler bodies with internal pressure regulation.